virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterDelete

-The event will be called after the *deleteEnvironment* action.
+The event is called after the *deleteEnvironment* action.

 **Event Placeholders:**